-A Digital Executor is someone who will be responsible for your Digital Assets after you die.
+A Digital Executor is someone who will be responsible for distributing your Digital Assets after you die.
 Thus, it is important you choose a Digital Executor who is tech savvy and has the ability to handle sensitive situations.

 2. Document instructions and final wishes

 It’s vital to document instructions for what should be done to your Online Accounts after your demise.
-Making your final wishes clear to your family will help them manage your Digital Legacy just the way you would want them to.
+Making your final wishes clear to your family will help them manage your Digital Assets just the way you would want them to.